Ashvamedha Yajna The Obscene Ritual

 Yajur Veda 23.19-21 All wife of the host reciting three mantras go round the horse.
 While praying, they say: ‘O horse, you are, protector of the community on the basis of good qualities, you are, protector or treasure of happiness.
 O horse, you become my husband’.
 After the animal is purified by the priest, the principal wife sleeps near the horse and says: ‘O Horse, I extract the semen worth conception and you release the semen worth conception.
 The horse and principal wife spread two legs each.
 Then the Ardhvaryu(priest) orders to cover the oblation place, raise canopy etc. After this, the principal wife of the host pulls penis of the horse and puts it in her vagina and says: “This horse may release semen in me.
 Then the host, while praying to the horse says: “O horse, please throw semen on the upper part of the anus of my wife.
 Expand your penis and insert it in the vagina because after insertion, this penis makes women happy and lively.

-This verse from Yajurved could have been rejected or interpreted in some other way if it wasn’t mentioned in the Brahmanas.
-The Brahmana and Srauta Sutras attests above obscene verses, following is the English translation of Baudhayana Srauta Sutra by a Hindu scholar named Chintaman Ganesh Kashikar,
+These verses from the Yajurveda might have been subject to reinterpretation or dismissal if it weren’t corroborated by the Brahmanas.
+However, the Brahmanas and Srauta Sutras validate these explicit verses, reinforcing their significance in the ritual context.
+Following is the English translation of Baudhayana Srauta Sutra by a Hindu scholar C.G Kashikar,

 Baudhayana Srauta Sutra chapter 15 verse 29 “The Adhvaryu escorts the senior queen fully decorated, making amends, being reproached (and addresses the three queens) “O Ambā, O Ambāli O Ambikā” (The senior queen says) “No person leads me.
 The poor horse is sleeping.”
 Having lain down by the side of the horse towards the north, she draws a piece of cloth over her head.
 The Adhvaryu covers both of them with the piece of linen with the formula, “O fair one, clad in a fair garment, do you two be covered together in the heaven.”
 The senior queen lays the horse’s penis on her lap with the formula, “I have clasped the impregnatory; do thou clasp me for impregnation.
 Let us together spread out our four legs.”
 The Adhvaryu follows her with the formulas, “Let the impregnator out of you deposit the seed.
 O horse, do thou press thy region of male organ upon the thighs (of the queen) and insert into the queen’s genitals thy penis which is the means of enjoyment of women, which dashes into their womb, and which, when entered into the genitals pleases them, and which attacks the central part of genitals within the black spot.”
 The senior queen censures the horse.”
 Tr.
 Dr. Chintaman Ganesh Kashikar